friguzzi/cplint/docs/index.rst

 You can also use the syntax of Distributional Clauses (DC) :cite:`Nitti2016`.
 Continuous random variables are represented in this case by term whose distribution can be specified with density atoms as in ::

-	T~Density' := Body.
+	T~Density := Body.

-Here :code:`:=` replaces the implication symbol, :code:`T` is a term and :code:`Density'` is one of the density atoms above without the :code:`Var` argument, because :code:`T` itself represents a random variables.
+Here :code:`:=` replaces the implication symbol, :code:`T` is a term and :code:`Density` is one of the density atoms above without the :code:`Var` argument, because :code:`T` itself represents a random variables.
 In the body of clauses you can use the infix operator :code:`~=` to equate a term representing a random variable with a logical variable or a constant as in :code:`T ~= X`.
 Internally :code:`cplint` transforms the terms representing random variables into atoms with an extra argument for holding the variable.